Another quarter and as always I am trying desperately to catch my breath.

 The Martial Arts – I Used To Be

-Master popsmith Paul Kelly combine Abba and Elton John on smashing new EP.
+Master popsmith Paul Kelly combines Abba and Elton John on smashing new EP.
 Timeless!

 Officer! – Brexit means Toxic